marc-jellinek/AzureDataFactoryDemo_SqlSpSink/readme.md

 The good news is that MERGing into a temporal table is a good way to generate SCD4 dimension tables.
 That part works!
 Hooray for us!
 We just have to supply the MERGE statement with a complete set of source data.

-So what was the solution to my problem?
 I did a quick pivot, went heads down and recoded a truncate/reload solution and got my fellow developers unblocked.
 We've all been there.

-We maintain a stage table that held data from the source table.
-The source table and the stage table were kept in sync by TRUNCATE and reload process that ran prior to the merge.
-This allowed the data loading part of the process to run in parallel.
-After data loading completed, we then ran a MERGE against the stage table and dim.Employee.
-This allowed us to capture changes in values from day-to-day in the history table enabled by working with a complete dataset.
+We maintain a stage table that holds data from the source table.
+The source table and the stage table were kept in sync by TRUNCATE and reload process that runs prior to the merge.
+This allows the data loading part of the process to run in parallel.

+After data loading completes, we then run a MERGE against the stage table and dim.Employee.
+This allows us to capture changes in values from day-to-day in the history table enabled by working with a complete dataset.
 It only required a minor edit of the dbo.Load_Employee stored procedure

 A bonus, the truncate/reload process was actually much faster than importing through a stored procedure sink.